Duration: 8 days

 Overnight: Leokwe Rest Camp, Mapungubwe National Park

 Day 7.
 Mapungubwe National Park to Masvingo, or return to Johannesburg

 In the morning we will be birding around Mapungubwe, targeting any of the specials above that we may have missed, before departing and crossing the boarder to Zimbabwe at Beitbridge and transferring to Masvingo.
 We will bird a few sites en route, once in Zimbabwe, including the Lion and Elephant Motel grounds for various riverine woodland species, as well as some nearby rocky outcrops for Boulder Chat.
 Depending on our arrival time we can do some local miombo birding in Masvingo at the Lake Mutirikwi National Park.
 Here we will be searching for specials such as White-breasted Cuckooshrike, Miombo Tit, Miombo Rock Thrush, and Miombo Double-collared Sunbird.
 The nearby ruins of Great Zimbabwe are also a great ‘must-visit’ attraction and provide good birding within the ruins.

-For those guests NOT wishing to join the Zimbabwe/Mozambique trip, just the pre-trip, we will arrange a free shuttle back to Johannesburg on day 7.
+For those guests NOT wishing to join the Zimbabwe/Mozambique trip, just the pre-trip, we will arrange a free shuttle from Mapungubwe back to Johannesburg on day 7.

 Overnight: Inn on Great Zimbabwe, Masvingo, or similar

 Day 8.
 Transfer to Harare for the start of the main tour